im-vidhyashankar/im-vidhyashankar/README.md

 # Hi 👋, I'm Vidhya Shankar

 Welcome to my GitHub profile!
-I’m a passionate QA professional with 10+ years of experience in building quality-first engineering practices, leading cross-functional teams, and delivering high-performing, scalable test automation frameworks.
+I’m a passionate QA professional with 10+ years of experience in building quality-first engineering practices, working closely with cross-functional teams, and delivering high-performing, scalable test automation frameworks.

 ## 🔍 About Me